 David Slade’s path to the law was a nontraditional one.
 After graduating from college at Yale, he moved to New York City, working at various jobs in the music industry, forming a band, and spending roughly a decade touring the country and recording albums.
 By the end of his time doing this, he had (among other things) played Bonnaroo and even got a shout-out in The Economist.

 But we promise you: he has a story for every artist out there and he thinks they’re way more exciting than they really are.
-From the Velvet Underground to Kanye West, they’ll always leave you bored, with the exception of one very particular pop star’s (allegedly) real age.
+From the Velvet Underground to The Roots, they’ll always leave you bored, with the exception of one very particular pop star’s (allegedly) real age.
 We can’t talk about that here.

 Throughout this period, his interest in the law was nurtured by a side job as a trial assistant in the hormone therapy litigation, In re: Prempro Products Liability Litigation, Case No. MDL 1507.
 Following his work with the Prempro MDL, David attended the University of Arkansas at Little Rock William H. Bowen School of Law.
 While there, he co-founded the Arkansas Journal of Social Change and Public Service (along with Brandon Haubert), an online, interdisciplinary publication for which he served as Editor-in-Chief.
 He oversaw the Journal’s inaugural symposium, as well as a variety of community engagement efforts.
 In its first year, the Journal published submissions from authors throughout the world.